Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

 ..
 Note::

-    There is a minimum amount to stake to become a baker.
-To find out what the minimum stake is, you can run the :ref:`consensus show-chain-parameters transaction in concordium-client<consensus show-chain-parameters>`.
+    There is a minimum amount to stake (14000 CCD) to become a baker.

 ..
 Warning::